 Production multitenancy

-This walkthrough shows you what Sagewai enforces when you put it in front of multiple tenants' credentials: a healthcare worker cannot reach finance tasks at the dispatch layer, vendor credentials are injected into a containerised agent at sandbox start and scrubbed on release, and every credential resolution and pool reset lands in the audit log.
+This walkthrough shows you what Sagewai enforces when you put it in front of multiple tenants' credentials: a healthcare worker cannot reach finance tasks at the dispatch layer, each tenant's credentials live in an encrypted, per-workload Sealed profile resolved at enqueue time, and every credential resolution and pool reset lands in the audit log.
+Sealed's designed end state goes further — injecting vendor credentials into a containerised agent at sandbox start and scrubbing them on release so the worker host never holds them — and this page is explicit about which parts of that run today versus which are still maturing.

 Read this page if you are evaluating Sagewai for a production security review, or if you are building the first multi-tenant feature on top of the platform and need to map the controls to what your security team will ask about.